elifefirat/elifefirat.github.io/index.md

 ---

+I am a PhD candidate at the University of Nottingham, working on Visualization Literacy.
 My research interests are to identify barriers to visualization literacy to improve non-expert users' visualization literacy skills by aiding both teaching and learning with a pedagogical tool.
+I mainly focus on provide solutions to advance data exploration experience in Treemap and Parallel Coordinate Plot.